Provable Convex Co-clustering of Tensors: Specifying Non-Uniform Weights

-Once the tensor is denoised, weights are then computed in two steps.
-We first calculate pre-weights $\tilde{w}_{d, ij}$ between the $i$th and $j$th mode-$d$ subarrays as
+{\bf Step 1:} We first calculate pre-weights $\tilde{w}_{d, ij}$ between the $i$th and $j$th mode-$d$ subarrays as

-The first term in equation \Eqn{preweights}, $\iota^k_{\{i,j\}}$, is an indicator function that equals 1 if the $j$th slice is among the $i$th slice's $k$-nearest neighbors (or vice versa) and 0 othewise.
+The first factor on the right hand side of equation \Eqn{preweights}, $\iota^k_{\{i,j\}}$, is an indicator function that equals 1 if the $j$th slice is among the $i$th slice's $k$-nearest neighbors (or vice versa) and 0 othewise.
 The purpose of this term is to control the sparsity of the weights.
 The corresponding tuning parameter $k$ influences the connectivity of the mode-$d$ similarity graph.
 One can explore different levels of granularity in the clustering by varying $k$ \citep{Chen2015}.
 As a default, one can use the smallest $k$ such that the similarity graph is still connected.
 Note it is not necessary to calculate the exact $k$-nearest neighbors, which scales quadratically in the number of fibers in the mode.
-A fast approximation to the $k$-nearest neighbors is sufficient for the sake of inducing sparsity into the weights.
+A fast approximation to the $k$-nearest neighbors is sufficient for the sake of inducing sparsity into the weights. \cite{Chi2015} provided two reasons for using $k$-nearest neighbor weights.
+First, we wish to prioritize fusions between pairs of subarrays that are most similar; the subarrays that are most dissimilar should be the last pair of subarrays to fuse as the smoothing parameter $\gamma$ increases.
+Second, we wish to use a sparse similarity graph as the computational and storage complexity of the estimation algorithm is proportional to the number of non-zero edges in the similarity graphs (\App{projected_gradient}).
+Using $k$-nearest-neighbors weights accomplishes both goals.

-The second term in equation \Eqn{preweights} is the Gaussian kernel, which takes on larger values for pairs of mode-$d$ subarrays that are more similar to each other.
+The second factor on the right hand side of equation \Eqn{preweights} is the Gaussian kernel, which takes on larger values for pairs of mode-$d$ subarrays that are more similar to each other. \citet{ChiSteinerberger2019} give a detailed theoretical justification for using weights like the Gaussian kernel weights in the context of convex clustering.
+For space considerations, we refer readers interested in these technical details to their work and give a brief intuitive rationale for the employing the Gaussian kernel here.
 Intuitively, the weights should be inversely proportional to the distance between the $i$th and $j$th mode-$d$ subarrays \citep{Chen2015, ChiAllenBaraniuk2017}.
 The inverse of the nonnegative parameter $\tau_d$ is a measure of scale.
 In practice, we can set it to be the median Euclidean distance between the $i$th and $j$th mode-$d$ subarrays that are $k$-nearest neighbors of each other.
 A value of $\tau_d = 0$ corresponds to uniform weights.
-Note that with minor modification, we can allow the inverse scale parameter to be pair dependent as described in \cite{Zelnik-Manor2005}.
+Note that with minor modification, we can make the inverse scale parameter to be pair dependent as described in \cite{Zelnik-Manor2005}. \\